 2. Create an FBA seller account

-To start an FBA business is to create an FBA seller account.
+To start a Fulfillment by Amazon business is to create an FBA seller account.
 To create an FBA account, you’ll:

 - Visit Amazon’s website